Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 ## Overlays

+- Bayou - I noticed once that widget was not appearing until I open/close settings.
+Can't repro.
 - Martin NPC fishing hook is detected in Bobbing Time tracker (Galatea)
-- Overlay moving when scrolling
+- Overlay is moving when changing its scale in /feeshmoveallguis
-- Overlays position not preserved when copying coords file from 1.8.9
+- Overlays position not preserved when copying coords json from 1.8.9
-- Clickable overlay buttons - smaller scale buttons renders wrongly, so far they have same size as overlay text
-- Clickable lines - sometimes clicks intersect between 2 lines, 2 lines are clicked
+- Clickable lines - sometimes clicks intersect between 2 lines, both lines are clicked
-- Moby duck overlay not tested
 - Black Hole timer sometimes getting stuck
-- To test all overlays
 - Check if Kat pets counted in profit tracker
-- Fix getSkullTexture(entity) for Cocoons rendering

 ## Inventory features